Descanonge/fronts-toolbox/docs/index.rst

 Testing these various front-detection algorithms automatically is not straightforward.
 Only basic automatic tests are run: the functions terminate without crashing, the output is the correct type and shape, the output is not all invalid.
 Checking the correctness of the methods is left to the user.
-A gallery is automatically constructed and allows to visually check the methods.
+The documentation includes a gallery that is automatically constructed and allows to visually check the methods.

 Checking the results is especially important when dealing with Dask and chunked core dimensions.